RichardByrne95/CI-MS4-TuckIn/README.md

 -   All forms function and submit data correctly.
 -   All cookies work as expected.

-### TODO Manual Accessibility Testing
+### Manual Accessibility Testing

 -   Semantic markup is used to convey the document structure.
+Some tags, like '<summary>', were not used due to lack of support on older browsers.
 -   Information is presented and categorised in terms of its priority.
 -   All images contain 'alt' text.
 Aria labels are used when the 'img' 'alt' attribute is not available.